Grove Garden

 Dropping a manhole cover on his thumb led to an A&E visit — and a chance conversation with a “Grover” that changed Peter Rood’s life.

-“The garden has given me a reason to get up in the morning, go out, and do something.
+“The garden has given me a reason to get up in the morning, go out and do something.
 It’s been a godsend.
-There’s such a fantastic mix of people — all ages, all backgrounds — we all get on and we all have different things to contribute too” says Peter.
+There’s such a fantastic mix of people of all ages and backgrounds.
+We all get on and everyone has something to contribute,” says Peter.

-“I lost my wife of nearly 50 years to cancer, and we’d also lost our son Adam a few years before.
+“I lost my wife of nearly 50 years to cancer, and we had also lost our son, Adam, a few years before.
 Grove Garden has brought purpose and community back into my life.
-I love the Tai Chi which I join every week and recently even tried the Silver Swans ballet!
+I love the Tai Chi, which I join every week, and I’ve even tried the Silver Swans ballet!

-“What I love is that I can use my skills to build and repair things around the garden, so while I’m benefiting, I’m also giving back which brings me enormous satisfaction and reward.
+“What I really value is being able to use my skills to build and repair things around the garden.
+While I’m benefiting, I’m also giving back, which brings me enormous satisfaction.
 It makes me feel useful again.
-While I’m there I get full of ideas about the things I can do and contribute.
+When I’m there, I’m full of ideas about what I can do and contribute.

 “Has the garden changed my life?
-Yes, absolutely!
-An indoor space will mean this special place can stay open whatever the weather — and that will change even more lives and mean we can benefit all year round.”
+Yes, absolutely.
+An indoor space will mean this special place can stay open whatever the weather, changing even more lives and allowing us to support people all year round.”

-Peter has been using his brilliant skills to build and mend things around the garden, from plant tables, to shed doors & our beloved generator.
-Coming next - a pond :)
+Peter has used his skills to build and mend many things around the garden, from plant tables to shed doors and even the much-loved generator.
+Next on the list: a pond :)

 Fun in the garden